-There are a lot of things that look complicated but one does not dare to ask others about, since one is supposed to know!
-You know the feeling: electric fencing is one of them.
+There are a lot of things that look complicated but one does not dare to ask others about, since one is supposed to know.
+Electric fencing is one of those things.

 How does it work?
 The principle is quite simple.
 Just imagine a broken circle.
 When you close it, you get “snapped”.

 In effect, you attach the positive terminal of your energizer (+) with an insulated lead to the fence you want hot.
 Then attach the negative terminal (-) which is on the other side of the broken circle to the earth.
 The earth may consist of one, two, three or more galvanised pipes or rods that are about 6 ft long, at least 3 metres apart and have been hammered into the ground in a straight line in a permanently damp area, the wetter the better.

 Caution: If you’re not familiar working with electric fences, consult your electrician.
 This information is intended to provide general tips — please contact your electrician if the problem persists or you need further advice.

 Over 90% of all failures can be traced back to poor grounding.
 If an animal stands on the ground and touches the hot wire it closes the circuit and gets “snapped”.
 However, a bird that is sitting on the hot wire does not feel anything because it does not close the circle.

 All wires you want “hot” must be properly insulated.
 That means the hot wire must not be in contact with the ground through battens, posts, waratahs or for that matter any uprights.

 This would close the circle and “short the fence out”.
 When it rains wood posts or battens get soggy and become conductive.
 Waratahs are conductive all the time.

 Therefore, plastic insulators are used to keep the hot wire away from any possible contact with the ground.